DigitalHumanitiesCraft/PatrimoniumEditorFercan/README.md

 ## Introduction

 This document serves as a guide for users and developers involved in customising the Patrimonium Editor specifically for the Fercan project.
-The Fercan project, which focuses on the study of Celtic divine names in ancient inscriptions, uses the Patrimonium Editor to manage and analyse epigraphic data.
+The Fercan project, which focuses on the study of Celtic divine names in ancient inscriptions, uses the Patrimonium Editor to collect and manage epigraphic data.
 This document outlines the scope of the customisation, introduces the project, and details the integration and extensions made to the Patrimonium Editor to meet the specific needs of the project.

 The Fercan project is supported by the Austrian Science Fund (FWF) through grants P 29274-G25 and P 34422 G. It aims to explore Celtic divine names in the Roman provinces of Germania Inferior and Germania Superior, with a focus on understanding cultural interactions and religious dynamics during the Roman period.
 The research examines how local Celtic traditions were integrated into Roman practices, using epigraphic evidence to trace changes and continuities in religious expression.